mukunthsri/KATA_API_BDD_JAVA/README.md

 Parallel execution: If running tests in parallel, guarantee unique booking IDs or isolate data to avoid collisions.

 11. Known Issues

 Auth Swagger - https://automationintesting.online/auth/swagger-ui/index.html (currently not working - 404 error)
 Booking Swagger - https://automationintesting.online/booking/swagger-ui/index.html (currently not working - 404 error)

 Since the swagger UI is down delete and update requests are parked aside as of now, once resolved corresponding validations and verifications will be integrated

+12. Current Test Coverage

+Have Covered positive and negative POST requests using https://automationintesting.online/api/booking Test run can be viewed under cucumber html report which can be accessed under targets/ folder PUT/DELETE/GET framework level coverage is there have deferred the feature files due to unavailability of Swagger UI